A simple tool for syllabification of small amounts of text, especially for use in typesetting chant.

 - You can enter a hyphen for a manual syllable break if the word is not being correctly syllabified.

-Syllabification Rules for Latin
+Syllabification Rules for Latin (Liturgical)

-This page employs the rules found in A Primer on Ecclesiastical Latin by Collins.
-The rules are the following: Divisions occur when:- After open vowels (those not followed by a consonant) (e.g., "pi-us" and "De-us")
+The second (and original) option for Latin syllabification employs the rules found in A Primer on Ecclesiastical Latin by Collins.
+The rules are the following: Divisions occur when:- After open vowels (those not followed by a consonant) (e.g., “pi-us” and “De-us”)

 - After vowels followed by a single consonant (e.g., "vi-ta" and "ho-ra")